| This is the 337th story of Our Life Logs |

 Then, the unexpected happened.
 John had been in excellent health all his life, but one day in 2013, he came home doubled over from violent stomach pains.
 I was frantic and took him to the emergency room immediately.

 They said it was pancreatitis.
 I felt good about his diagnosis because as a nurse I knew that this was treatable.
 But his symptoms quickly moved beyond pancreatitis.
 John was unable to eat, so he just got weaker and weaker.
 They put him on every antibiotic known to man, but his body continued to be overrun with infection.
-Eventually, couldn’t even walk because of how weak he was.
+Eventually, he couldn’t even walk because of how weak he was.

 For the three months while he was sick, I was in denial.
 There was no way he wasn’t going to make it, I told myself.
 I needed him.
 I especially had faith he would get better when the priest came and gave him the last rites and he somehow perked up for a few hours.
 But it didn’t last.
 Soon, I could hear his terrible tight cough getting worse.